 - Press the Install button to install the specified version.

 - When the installation is complete, press the Close button on the installer window.
+Sierra Chart will then be started.

 Providing Installer Log to Support